 “I know one thing; that I know nothing.“

-When the time for Larissa – my hometown – came to pick our wapuu, we realised that we had to try hard, once again to select someone to represent us.
+When the time for Larissa – my hometown – came to pick our wapuu, we realized that we had to try hard, once again to select someone to represent us.
 Searching among mythology and history in order to get inspired by a local figure, the name “Achilles” shined like a star in our minds and Alexandros Itsios gave life to our inspiration!

 Achilles is one of the famous mythology heroes, son of the Thetis, who was an immortal Nereid and Pileas, the king of Myrmidons.
 As his mother wanted him to be immortal, she kept him over divine flames and the only week part of his body was the heel from where she was keeping him.
-Achilles known for his braveness in war, was the central character and greatest warrior of Homer’s Iliad, and killing prince Hector and revenging the death of his best friend Patroklos.
+Achilles known for his braveness in the war was the central character and greatest warrior of Homer’s Iliad, and killing prince Hector and revenging the death of his best friend Patroklos.

-Nick Savvopoulos tried to give breath to our most loved Macedonian hero, as portrayed in every ancient greek coin, statue, painting or described in books, with his blonde curles crowning his face and the untamed look in his eyes.
+Nick Savvopoulos tried to give breath to our most loved Macedonian hero, as portrayed in every ancient greek coin, statue, painting, or described in books, with his blonde curls crowning his face and the untamed look in his eyes.
 Alexander the Great was a student of the philosopher Aristotle, famous as a military commander, conquered the world by spreading the greek culture and before he died, he bequeathed his reign “to the best”.
 His best friend was a horse from Thessaly, Bucephalus, which he tamed when he was thirteen years old.
-This horse has been the sign of my city for centuries, since this breed has started here.
+This horse has been the sign of my city for centuries since this breed has started here.